A history of Scotland's rock lighthouses

 I am proud to think that they burn more brightly for the genius of my father.

-Christopher Nicholson is the author of Rock Lighthouses of Britain, from Whittles Publishing.
+Christopher Nicholson is the author of Rock Lighthouses of Britain.

 (Bell Rock image: Engraving by John Horsburgh, after drawing by J. M. W. Turner; Skerryvore image from the Mansell Collection)